Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 My coding jounery started at around age 8, the moment I knew `ipconfig` in Windows.
 However, considered I have started "real-programming" on late 2022 and building full-stack web applications since 2023, I'm actually not having that much of potential tbh...

-You may know me from Discord (My Discord account / Discord bot I made), my YouTube channel, my Instagram, my personal blog site... or if you haven't, nice to meet you 😊!
+You may already know me from Discord (My Discord account / Discord bot I made), my YouTube channel, my Instagram, my personal blog site... or if you haven't, nice to meet you 😊!

 <br>